Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

-A total of 13 alternative views on the regime-switching properties of U.S. GDP are considered.
-Eight views impose strongly informative priors derived from the scenarios of the Fed stress tests 2015-2018.\footnote{See https://www.federalreserve.gov/supervisionreg/dfast-archive.htm.} The remaining five views are vague views, defined by imposing a diffuse prior on the MSAR parameters under different assumptions on the number of regimes $K=1,2,3,4,5$.
+We consider a total of 13 alternative views on U.S. GDP growth regimes.
+Eight views impose strongly informative priors derived from the scenarios of the Fed stress tests 2015-2018.\footnote{The scenarios are available https://www.federalreserve.gov/supervisionreg/dfast-archive.htm.} The remaining five views are ``vague" views, defined by imposing uninformative priors on MSAR parameters.
+We consider different assumptions on the number of regimes $K=1,2,3,4,5$.\footnote{Our choice of the maximum number of regimes is supported by the results of \citet{bauwensetal2017}.
+These authors develop a model that allows for an infinite number of regimes, using a nonparametric Dirichlet process.
+However, when estimating the model for U.S. GDP growth (with different breaks for the mean and variance parameters), they find that the posterior probability of the number of regimes being at most 5 lies between 98\% and 100\% for the mean parameters and between 74\% and 100\% for the variance, depending on the prior used for estimation.}

-Let us first consider the Fed-based views.
-For each of the four stress tests under consideration, two views are constructed, one with $K=3$ and the other with $K=5$.
-In the view with $K=3$, one of the regimes (which may be called the "normal times" regime), is derived from the Fed baseline scenario, another ("adverse regime") from the adverse scenario and the last one ("severely adverse regime") from the severely adverse scenario.\footnote{Although the Fed stress scenarios represent hypothetical paths and not forecasts, they are intended to be plausible even when severe.
-Therefore, they can legitimately be assigned predictive probabilities (see e.g., Yuen 2013) and used to form density forecasts.} In particular, each regime is "centered" on the corresponding scenario using the following rule.
-Consider an AR(5) model where the coefficients are given by the $k$-state-specific hyperparameters of the prior $\boldsymbol{\vartheta}^0_{K,i}$, i.e.: